ankitjhagithub21/language-translator/readme.md

 - Select the source and target languages for translation.
 - Enter the text to be translated.
 - Click the "Translate" button to get the translation.
+- Click the "Clear" button to clear the textarea.
+- You can copy the text by clicking on copy icon.

 ## How to Use